ThePhoenixFox/vibrant-language/README.md

 The Vibrant language specification version is displayed in the following fashion: vM.m:s

-`M` is the current major version of the specification, included with every publication
+`M` is the current version of the specification, included with every publication

-`m` is the current minor version of the specification, included with every publication
+`m` is the current implementation version of the specification, included with every publication of this repository

-`s` is the current status of the specification, only included in this repository's implementation of the specification
+`s` is the current status of the implementation, only included in this repository

 Examples: v1.0:1, v2.5, v3.1:4, v4.0

-The Vibrant language has specification guideline that updates on every **major** version with the following changes allowed:
+The Vibrant language has specification guideline that updates on every **version** with the following changes allowed:

 ### Syntax
 - Change existing syntax